 - Do not throw rocks or any objects at the swarm or hive

 - Do not swat bees buzzing around your body

 - Warn your neighbors that a swarm or hive is in the area

 - Do not disturb the swarm or hive even at night

 - Africanized Bees (Killer Bees)

 - European Bees

-Africanized bees agressively defend their hive.
+Africanized bees aggressively defend their hive.
 They frequently attack people and animals who unknowingly wander into the territory near their hives.
-Africanized bees can pose a serious health rish because they attack in greater numbers and pursue intruders for greater distances.
+Africanized bees can pose a serious health risk because they attack in greater numbers and pursue intruders for greater distances.
 Africanized bees are easily agitated by everyday noises or vibrations (from cars, people walking, talking, etc.) in the territory near their hives.
 Africanized bees are also more likely to attack dark colors.

 At Phoenix Pest & Termite Control, we will work fast and safely to return your home back to a bee and wasp free zone.